TABLE OF CONTENTS

 How do SIC codes work?

 Much like the NAICS codes, each unit of a SIC code has its own importance.
 The first unit of a SIC code is a letter indicating the sector of a business.
 For example, division A refers to the agriculture, forestry, and fishing industries.
 The next two units, the first two digits of the code, indicate the major industry of the business’s mainline.
 For example, code 01 refers to the agricultural production of crops.
 The third digit indicates the subgroup, which, in the case code 011, refers to cash grains.
 The last digit indicates the specific industry sector.
-Regarding code 0111, the last digit indicates that it’s part of the wheat industry.
+Regarding code 0111, the last digit indicates that it’s part of the wheat industry which helps identify the primary business activity.

 NAICS vs SIC: What’s the Difference?